NCAR/esmlab/CONTRIBUTING.rst

 Contributions are highly welcomed and appreciated.
 Every little help counts, so do not hesitate!

+The following sections cover some general guidelines regarding development in esmlab for maintainers and contributors.
+Nothing here is set in stone and can't be changed.
+Feel free to suggest improvements or changes in the workflow.

 .. contents:: Contribution links
    :depth: 2

-Some general guidelines regarding development in esmlab for maintainers and contributors.
-Nothing here is set in stone and can't be changed.
-Feel free to suggest improvements or changes in the workflow.

 .. _submitfeedback: